-Figure 20-1 Migration with the target storage on the same host as the source
+Figure 21-1 Migration with the target storage on the same host as the source

-Figure 20-2 illustrates the migration process with the target storage on a different host.
+Figure 21-2 illustrates the migration process with the target storage on a different host.

-Figure 20-2 Migration with the target storage on a host different from the source Migrate the database files using asm2vxfs.pl script.
+Migrate the database files using asm2vxfs.pl script.
 Source Copying Target database on Oracle ASM database database on VxFS/VxVM disks files Stop applications from Run switchover.pl script accessing the source to switch the DB roles. database.
 Source database on Source database on Target database Target database VxFS/VxVM Oracle ASM disks on VxFS/VxVM on Oracle ASM STOP switchover.pl Minimal Downtime: Ends when the applications are started after switchover.